hamed-heydarzadeh/housing_ml_project/README.md

 # housing_ml_project
-predicting the house price in California
+predicting the housing price in California